cisqo/beacon-dotnet-sdk/README.md

-[Beacon](https://walletbeacon.io) is the implementation of the wallet interaction standard [tzip-10](https://gitlab.com/tzip/tzip/blob/master/proposals/tzip-10/tzip-10.md) which describes the connnection of a dApp with a wallet.
+[Beacon](https://walletbeacon.io) is the implementation of the wallet interaction standard [tzip-10](https://gitlab.com/tzip/tzip/blob/master/proposals/tzip-10/tzip-10.md) which describes the connection of a dApp with a wallet.

 ## Supported Platforms